-This November, the Zinn Education Project will offer workshops and a booth at two conferences in San Francisco.
-Mark your calendars and join us for a people’s history weekend.
+In November, the Zinn Education Project offered workshops and a booth at two conferences in San Francisco.

 National Council for the Social Studies Conference, Nov.
 17-18

-The Zinn Education Project will have a double booth, 100-102, at the National Council for the Social Studies Conference (NCSS) at the Moscone Center, Nov.
+The Zinn Education Project had a double booth at the National Council for the Social Studies Conference (NCSS) at the Moscone Center, Nov.
 17-18.
-Our booth is always a lively place to meet others from across the country who are teaching outside the textbook.
-Consider joining us and register today.
+The booth was a lively place to meet others from across the country who are teaching outside the textbook.

-We will have a people’s history strand of workshops including:
+We offered a people’s history strand of workshops including:

 - 1:00-2:00 pm • Reckless Capitalism, Ciudad Juárez Femicides Activism Poetry by Camila Arze Torres Goitia and Kim Kanof • Moscone West 2016